cs3110/textbook/src/chapters/ds/promises.md

 The way to visually parse the definition of `p` is to look at each line as computing some promised value.
-The first line, `read_line stdin >>= fun s1 ->` means that a promise is created, resolved, and its contents extracted under the name `s1`.
+The first line, `read_line stdin >>= fun s1 ->` means that a promise is created, fulfilled, and its contents extracted under the name `s1`.
 The second line means the same, except that its contents are named `s2`.
 The third line creates a final promise whose contents are eventually extracted by `Lwt_main.run`, at which point the program may terminate.

 The `>>=` operator is perhaps most famous from the functional language Haskell, which uses it extensively for monads.
-We'll cover monads as our next major topic.
+We'll cover monads in a later section.

 **Bind as Let Syntax.** There is a *syntax extension* for OCaml that makes using bind even simpler than the infix operator `>>=`.
 To install the syntax